David Sualehe

-David De Senna Fernandes Sualehe (born 23 March 1997) is a Portuguese footballer who plays for Olimpija Ljubljana as a defender.
+David de Senna Fernandes Sualehe (born 23 March 1997) is a Portuguese professional footballer who plays as a left-back for Armenian Premier League club Noah.

 Career

 Born in Porto and of Mozambican descent, Sualehe was on the books of several clubs as a youth, including Sporting CP and Belenenses in Lisbon, and FC Porto and Boavista in his hometown.
 He took part with Porto under-19 in the UEFA Youth League in 2015–16.

 In July 2016, Sualehe ended his three-year spell at Porto by signing a five-year contract at Sporting with a release clause of €45 million.
 On 6 August, he made his professional debut with Sporting B in a 2016–17 LigaPro match against Portimonense, playing the first 73 minutes of a 2–1 home loss before being substituted for Bubacar Djaló.

 On 30 August 2018, Sualehe signed a three-year deal at Vitória de Guimarães, being again assigned to the reserve team in the second tier.
 A year later, after relegation, he was loaned to Farense in the same league.

 Sualehe moved to Primeira Liga club Paços de Ferreira on 1 September 2020, having contributed to Farense's promotion to the top flight.
 Nearly exactly a year later, having not played any games for the Castores, he was loaned to second-tier Académica de Coimbra.

 On 12 July 2022, Sualehe left Portugal for the first time in his career, signing a two-year deal with the option of a third at Olimpija Ljubljana in the Slovenian PrvaLiga.

-Personal life

-In January 2022, Sualehe's €100,000 Mercedes-Benz E-Class was stolen in Coimbra.
-It was found by the National Republican Guard in Vila das Aves, abandoned.
+He played 30 times in his first season, scoring once on 16 April 2023 to open a 2–0 home win over Maribor in the Eternal derby and win the title with five games remaining; the 20-metre strike was his first goal in 123 senior league appearances in his career.
+With a 2–1 extra time win over the same opponents in the cup final, the team secured a double.